Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Numerical Results

-The 2D Hubbard model we used in this section is on a lattice of size $4 \times 4$ with $6$ electrons (3 spin up and 3 spin down).
-The strength of hopping and interaction are $t = 1$ and $U = 0.25 N^{orb}$.
-Hence the FCI matrix has diagonal entries between $-20$ and $20$ and off-diagonal entries being $\pm 0.25$.
-We compute the smallest $p = 10$ eigenpairs. \TOMOne{} and its non-triangularized counterpart are applied to address this problem.
-The tolerance of convergence is set as $10^{-10}$.
-Both CG and exact linesearch are enabled for both algorithms.
-And column locking is enabled for \TOMOne{}.
-For each algorithm, we test 100 random initializations and report the mean of the iteration number, the total number of column accesses, the sparsity, and accuracies.
-The sparsity counts the number of entries with magnitude greater than $10^{-5}$.
-All numerical results are reported in Table~\ref{tab:fci}.
+We adopt a 2D Hubbard model on a lattice of size $4 \times 4$ with $8$ electrons (4 spin-up and 4 spin-down).
+The strength of hopping and interaction are $t = 1$ and $U = 0.25 N^{site}$ respectively.
+The FCI matrix has diagonal entries between $-20$ and $20$ and off-diagonal entries being $\pm 0.25$.
+The matrix size is about $(2\cdot 10^{5})\times (2\cdot 10^{5})$.
+We compute the smallest $p = 10$ eigenpairs. \TOMOne{} and \OFMOne{} are applied to address this problem.
+The tolerance is $10^{-10}$.
+For each algorithm, we perform 100 times with random initial states.
+The mean of the number of iterations, the number of matrix-vector multiplications, NNZ, and accuracies are reported in Table~\ref{tab:fci}.
+Similarly, the NNZ is the number of entries with a magnitude greater than $10^{-5}$.

-According to Table~\ref{tab:fci}, although \TOMOne{} requires larger number of iterations than its non-triangularized counterpart, the total number of column accesses remains similar for both algorithms, which is proportional to the actual runtime.
-For the matrix in this experiment, there are several eigenvalues of multiplicity larger than 1, and the stable fixed points form a subspace.
-Hence, NNZ for \TOM{} is not a constant and many change due to different rotations within each subspace.
-Also, the sparsity of \TOMOne{} is lower than that of its non-triangularized counterpart.
-Hence, \TOMOne{} outperforms its non-triangularized counterpart on this FCI problem again.
-We add a few more discussion for applying \TOM{} to FCI problems below.